Welcome to today's edition of the Rush 24-7 podcast.

 I'm asking you to give me one day a month for five consecutive months.

-If you do so, the subtitle of the book, own the power to control your destiny will become true.
+If you do so, the subtitle of the book, Own the Power to Control Your Destiny, will become true.

 But every single woman needs a savings account she can call her own.

-The reason Karen, my friend, was able to tell her boss I'm leaving is because she had money in savings.
+The reason Karen, my friend, was able to tell her boss, I'm leaving, is because she had money in savings.

 Women, we don't have that.

-So therefore, T D Ameritrade has stepped up to the plate to help save the savings rate of the United States of America.
+So therefore, TD Ameritrade has stepped up to the plate to help save the savings rate of the United States of America.

-I am not paid from them.
+I'm not paid from them.

-This is no endorsement dealing with you.
+This is no endorsement to you.

-It sounds like a commercial for them, but it is honest to God, I'm not making one penny.
+It sounds like a commercial for them, but it is.

 Even if they buy books to give to their employees, which they did, I don't make a penny of royalty on those books.

-If they deposited at least $50 a month every single month for twelve consecutive months, could the money be FDIC insured?
+All I've asked them to do, which they did, was if anybody wanted to open up a savings account, it's called the Save Yourself account, if they deposited at least $50 a month every single month for 12 consecutive months, could the money be FDIC insured?

 Could you pay them about a 4.6% interest rate?

-Could you charge them no fees, no commissions on that save yourself account?
+Could you charge them no fees, no commissions on that Save Yourself account?

-And in the thirteenth month would you give them a hundred dollars?
+And in the 13th month, would you give them $100?

 So we're starting to change the savings rate.